ortalpe/InsurancePolicies/README.md

 # InsurancePolicies

-users and policies project:
+Users and policies project:

 Task:
 DB-sqlite
 Backend-asp.net web api
 Client-angular

-#Run sln and start browse
+#Open sln file and start browse
-#if there is a client problem, swagger is avaliable to run on backend side
+#if there is a client problem, swagger is avaliable to run and test on backend side

 :) Have FUN :)